Home Region: West Africa (Africa)

 G SC PT New WA ni_allada_k

-[population migration; uncoded] [population migration] Update here
+[population migration; uncoded] [population replacement] Update here

 1671 CE 1727 CE Whydah (ni_whydah_k) [None]